 It should be very clear that if someone is not paying for a service or tool, that the ads are what provides the revenue.

-Enterprise software is weird as there are many regulations associated with it and they company has every choice to go with an open source alternative, of which one most likely exists.
+Enterprise software is weird as there are many regulations associated with it and the company has every choice to go with an open source alternative, of which one most likely exists.
 In other words - don't aim for enterprise use at first.
+Make something that fixes or solves the problem that you have first.

-The majority of people use their mobile device (Phone) as their gadget, they aren't using a desktop or a laptop if they even have one.
-If you want to attract the attention and get users, you need to meet them where they are.
 This doesn't mean make a Phone app that is just a front-end that goes to a responsive web app.
 This means, make a full-featured phone app.
 They have more power than early 90s and Y2K computers, take advantage of it.
+What we have seen from ChatGPT is that if people want to use the service enough, they WILL use a website even today.
+An app is not required.